Marine current power: Technologies for marine-current-power generation

 There are several types of open-flow devices that can be used in marine-current-power applications; many of them are modern descendants of the water wheel or similar.
 However, the more technically sophisticated designs, derived from wind-power rotors, are the most likely to achieve enough cost-effectiveness and reliability to be practical in a massive marine-current-power future scenario.
 Even though there is no generally accepted term for these open-flow hydro turbines, some sources refer to them as water-current turbines.
-There are two main types of water current turbines that might be considered: axial-flow horizontal-axis propellers (with both variable-pitch or fixed-pitch), and cross-flow Darrieus rotors.
+There are three main types of water current turbines that might be considered: axial-flow horizontal-axis propellers (with both variable-pitch or fixed-pitch), underwater kites and cross-flow Darrieus rotors.

-Both rotor types may be combined with any of the three main methods for supporting water-current turbines:
+The rotor types may be combined with any of the three main methods for supporting water-current turbines:

 floating moored systems, sea-bed mounted systems, and intermediate systems.
 Sea-bed-mounted monopile structures constitute the first-generation marine current power systems.
 They have the advantage of using existing (and reliable) engineering know-how, but they are limited to relatively shallow waters (about 20 to 40 m depth).